vkumaresan/vkumaresan.github.io/_posts/2017-11-17-Cambridge-Open-Data-Parking-Part-2.md

 ---
+layout: post
+title: 'Cambridge Open Data: Parking Tickets Part 2'
+subtitle: A tale of five squares.
 tags: [Analysis]
+comments: true
 ---

-# Cambridge Open Data: Parking Tickets Part 2

 This article is the continuation of my Open Data series (You can read the first part here).